bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/introduction_to_smart_contract.md

 ## Definition

-Smart Contract is a section of ECMAScript as specified in ECMA-262.
+Smart Contract is a section of `ECMAScript` as specified in `ECMA-262`.
 The codes of smart contract should contain two parts of functions.
-The first is initialization function, init.
-The other one is entry function, main.
-When you call the main function you have to assign the input (type string).
-For syntax, please referring to [Contract Syntax](../syntax_in_smart_contract)
+The first is initialization function, `init`.
+The other one is entry function, `main`.
+When you call the `main` function you have to assign the `input` (type string).
+For syntax, please referring to [Contract Syntax](../syntax_in_smart_contract).

 The following is a simple example: